robertobatts/aws-certification-notes/notes/14-storage-extras.md

 - Integrate with existing auth systems (Microsoft Active Directory, LDAP, Amazon Cognito, custom)
 - Use cases: sharing files, public datasets, CRM, ERP

+## AWS Data Sync
+- Move large amount of data to and from
+	- On-premises / other cloud to AWS - needs agent
+	- AWS to AWS (different storage services) - no agent needed
+- Can synchronize to:
+	- Amazon S3 (any storage classes, including Glacier)
+	- Amazon EFS
+	- Amazon FSx
+- Replication tasks are not running continuously, they can be scheduled hourly, daily or weekly
+- **File permissions and metadata are preserved**
+- One agent task can use 10 Gbps, can setup a bandwidth limit

 ## All Storage Options Comparison
 - S3: Object Storage